Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 OrcJit is used for Just in Time compilation, but also for generating static archive .a file.
 The system linker then transforms this into an executable file.

 **Runtime**
-- needed to call the CPython interpreter, and call with the Mojo compiler ??
+- for Python code: calls the CPython interpreter, which talks toh the Mojo compiler ??
 - a built-in GC to clean up Python objects, based on reference counting